-In 1947, reduction Herring fishermen decided to form a Herring Welfare Fund.
-In 1948, the Pilchard and Herring Fishermen and Tendermen Welfare Fund was created to ensure that the commercial fishermen, tendermen and their families had a Benefit Plan that would help them financially for medical expenses.
+In 1947, reduction herring fish harvesters decided to form a Herring Welfare Fund.
+In 1948, the Pilchard and Herring Fishermen and Tendermen Welfare Fund were created to ensure that the commercial fish harvesters, Tendermen and their families had a benefit plan that would help them financially for medical expenses.

-The Salmon Welfare Fund was created In 1949 by the Native Brotherhood of B.C., the Union and the Vessel Owners.
+The Salmon Welfare Fund was created In 1949 by the Native Brotherhood of B.C., the Union and vessel owners.
 The Tendermen’s Welfare Fund was first negotiated in 1954.

-By 1969, fishermen decided to amalgamate the Pilchard & Herring Welfare Fund, the Salmon Welfare Fund and the Longliners Welfare Funds to form the “United Fishermen’s Welfare Fund”.
-In 1984 the Fund was renamed the “United Fishermen’s Benefit Fund”.
+By 1969, fish harvesters decided to amalgamate the Pilchard & Herring Welfare Fund, the Salmon Welfare Fund and the Longliners Welfare Funds to form the “United Fishermen’s Welfare Fund.”
+In 1984, the Fund was renamed the “United Fishermen’s Benefit Fund.”

-The Fund remains under the direction of trustees elected by UFAWU-Unifor, the Native Brotherhood of B.C. and the Canoe Pass Co-op.
+The Fund remains under the direction of trustees elected by UFAWU-Unifor and the Native Brotherhood of B.C.

 For more information on benefits, use the links below: